kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 Back in the early 2000's someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a nice, high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

-<p>The required skills for FE web developer jobs changes rapidly...always has, always will.
+<p>In other words, the required skills for FE web developer jobs changes rapidly...always has, always will.
 But based on the skills listed for the jobs I saw and my interview experiences, the changes from my last job search to this one are those most radical ones I've ever seen.</p>

 <p>Front end web developers with these skillsets are THE most employable at the time of this post:</p>